75 Easy and Creative DIY Wedding Decoration Ideas

 Creative Seating Plan

-Think about your wedding theme and then come up with a DIY wedding seating plan to match.
+Think about your wedding theme and then come up with a DIY wedding seating plan to match or even use a seating plan template.
 Perhaps it’s a map of the world at a travel themed wedding or pictures from your love story.
 Whatever you both love, use it as inspiration to help your guests find their seats.

 DIY Confetti Cones